boring-registry/boring-registry/README.md

   * Server - The server runs the registry API
   * Upload - Uploads modules to the configured registry

-To run the server you need to specify which registry to use (currently only S3 is supported):
+To run the server you need to specify which registry to use:

 **Example using the S3 registry:**
 ```bash